bitsydoge/pass-coder-2/README.md

 [![Actions Status](https://github.com/Coldragon/PassCoder2/workflows/Build/badge.svg)](https://github.com/Coldragon/PassCoder2/actions) [![Actions Status](https://img.shields.io/github/v/release/coldragon/PassCoder2.svg)](https://github.com/Coldragon/PassCoder2/releases) [![Actions Status](https://img.shields.io/badge/license-MIT-brightgreen.svg)](./LICENSE.md)

 # PassCoder2
-Passcoder2 is a simple C99 crossplatform cli database-less password manager.
+PassCoder2 is a simple C99 crossplatform cli database-less password manager.
 You just have to remember a passphrase and use a tag to recover your password.
-The tag can be the website name, your email adresse or anything.
+The tag can be the website name, your email adress or any other string.

 # How To Use
 Just run the cli and you'll be prompted to write your passphrase and tag.
 There is also some parameters that can be input.
 ```
-usage: PassCoder2.exe [-hv] [<tag>] [-p <passphrase>] [--version]
+usage: PassCoder2.exe [-hv] [<tag>] [-p <phrase>] [--version]

   <tag>                     target tag
-  -p, --pass=<passphrase>   private passphrase
+  -p, --phrase=<phrase>     private phrase
   -h, --help                display this help and exit
   -v, --verbose             verbose output and exit
   --version                 display version info and exit